Maryland says staffers placed on leave after player death

 The statement Friday night comes after an ESPN story, citing unidentified sources, described a program led by head coach DJ Durkin and strength and conditioning coach Rick Court rife with verbal abuse and humiliation of players.

-In a statement to ESPN, Maryland said the alleged behavior of Durkin and Court were "troubling and not consistent with our approach to coaching and development of our student of our student athletes."
+In a statement to the network, Maryland said "the alleged behaviors raised in the ESPN story are troubling and not consistent with our approach to the coaching and development of our student athletes."

 The school said it was committed to "examining and addressing any such reports when they are brought to our attention."